Kernix13/beginner-git-commands/README.md

 **ANSWER**: #1 is necessary for the clone to fetch the files. #4 is optional.
 Use #2 & #3 with caution - read up on them.

-Finally, create a branch matching your contribution, make your changes, and then commit and push:
+Finally, check the branch you are on, create a new branch matching your contribution, make your changes then check the status, add the changes, commit the changes, and finally push:

 ```
+git branch
-git checkout -b fix/catphotoapp-typos
+git checkout -b fix/something-here
 git status
 git add .
 git status
 git commit -m "short description"
-git push origin fix/catphotoapp-typos
+git push origin fix/something-here
 ```

 **Note**: The link above mentions keeping commit messages to 50 or less characters.
 My first commit message was about 74 characters.
 On the freeCodeCamp repo it looks like it cut off my message at either 69 or 70 characters, so I think keeping to a max of 69 or 70 characters will work but don't quote me on that.